syre-data/docs/source/concepts.rst

 Local and Hosted projects really only differ in how they store your data.
 Local projects use your file directory as a database, while the Hosted version uses the Thot server.

 Local projects are just a set of folders and files on you computer.
 To tell Thot what a folder or file is you use an **Object File**.
 Object Files are just :ref:`JSON<json>` files that provide information to your project.
-There are three types of Object Files -- one for each component of a Thot projects.
+There are three types of Object Files -- one for each component of a Thot project.

 .. warning::
 	A folder can be either a Container or an Asset, not both.